Empiria/empiria.github.io/content/english/blog/anvil.md

 ## Technical Advantages
 Web development is difficult.
 There are many moving parts, many technologies to learn and many ways to get things wrong.

 To counter that, Anvil provides a single Python based environment in which to build an application.
-We don't need to worry about setting up a server, configuring a database, managing security or any of the other myriad tasks that can distract from building an application.
+We don't need to worry about setting up a server, configuring a database, managing security or any of the other tasks that can distract from building an application.

 However, Anvil also has 'Escape Hatches' - if the Python abstraction is getting in the way, we can drop down to writing our own JavaScript, HTML, CSS or SQL.
 We're not constrained by the Anvil abstraction - it's there to help make things easy but we can always go around it if we need to.